timed presentation related wl_surface requests

 vsync0x1

-Presentation was vsync'd
+presentation was vsync'd

 The presentation was synchronized to the "vertical retrace" by the display hardware such that tearing does not happen.
 Relying on software scheduling is not acceptable for this flag.
 If presentation is done by a copy to the active frontbuffer, then it must guarantee that tearing cannot happen.